The care needs assessment helps us to see if you need long-term nursing home care.

 - your ability to do everyday activities like bathing, shopping, dressing and moving around

-- how you use any health and personal services such as a home care assistant or nurse
+- any health and personal services you receive, such as a home care assistant or nurse

 - the family and community support available to you